 - Canceling or forwarding mail service

-To reverse the process and de-winterize a house that was winterized by a professional service, the easiest solution may be to have the same professionals return to systematically do the work—they know, after all, exactly what was done and how to reverse it.
-But if the same professionals are not available, you can also do the work yourself by following some basic steps.
+To reverse the process and de-winterize a house that was winterized by a professional service, the easiest solution is to have the same professionals return to systematically do the work—they know, after all, exactly what was done and how to reverse it.
+But since the process is relatively simple, many homeowners choose to learn the steps themselves and save on labor costs as it only requires a few basic tools and supplies.

 Turn on Any Electrical Circuits That Have Been Shut Off